Emmanuelle Guyon, the mirror of your emotions

 Mesopotamian cuneiform tablets telling the epic of Gilgamesh.
 We used the piece at the bottom right for the realization of our necklace

-This fascinating object is currently housed at the University of Pennsylvania Museum of Archaeology and Anthropology.
-It was discovered in the tomb of Mesannepada, the first king to appear on the list of the first dynasty of Ur, in the 26th century BC, a period of great splendor for Mesopotamia.
+This fascinating artifact is currently housed at the University of Pennsylvania Museum of Archaeology and Anthropology, where it continues to captivate visitors with its finely crafted engraving and deep symbolism.
+Discovered in the tomb of Mesannepada, the first king of the First Dynasty of Ur, this seal cylinder, dating from the 26th century BCE, reflects the splendor and complexity of Mesopotamian civilization.

 Necklace the cylinder seal of the King of Kisch which shows an adventure of the hero king Gilgamesh